 —story & photos by Bob Chenevey

 Bob Chenevey is a retired State Department employee who has lived in Spain, Cyprus, Algeria, Morocco and Uganda.
-Years ago he met the lady who opened Rick's Cafe in Casablanca and is currently taking in immersion French course in Rabat.
+Years ago he met the lady who opened Rick's Cafe in Casablanca, and he has taken an immersion French course in Rabat.